Statistical inference in two-stage observation models including algorithmic randomness: Abstract

 \section{Abstract}

-Randomized algorithms, such as randomized sketching or projections, are a promising approach to ease the computational burden in analyzing large datasets.
+Randomized algorithms, such as randomized sketching or stochastic optimization, are a promising approach to ease the computational burden in analyzing large datasets.
 However, randomized algorithms also produce non-deterministic outputs, leading to the problem of evaluating their accuracy.
 In this paper, we develop a statistical inference framework for quantifying the uncertainty of the outputs of randomized algorithms.

-We develop appropriate statistical methods---\emph{sub-randomization}, \emph{multi-run plug-in} and \emph{multi-run aggregation} inference---by using multiple runs of the same randomized algorithm, or by estimating the unknown parameters of the limiting distribution.
-As an example, we develop methods for statistical inference for least squares parameters via random sketching using matrices with i.i.d.~entries, or uniform partial orthogonal matrices.
-For this, we characterize the limiting distribution of estimators obtained via sketch-and-solve as well as partial sketching methods.
-The analysis of i.i.d.~sketches uses a trigonometric interpolation argument to establish a differential equation for the limiting expected characteristic function and find the dependence on the kurtosis of the entries of the sketching matrix.
+Our key conclusion is that one can perform statistical inference for the target of a sequence of randomized algorithms as long as in the limit, their outputs fluctuate around the target according to any (possibly unknown) probability distribution.
+In this setting, we develop appropriate statistical inference methods---\emph{sub-randomization}, \emph{multi-run plug-in} and \emph{multi-run aggregation}---by estimating the unknown parameters of the limiting distribution either using multiple runs of the randomized algorithm, or by tailored estimates.

+As illustrations, we develop methods for statistical inference when using stochastic optimization (such as Polyak-Ruppert averaging in stochastic gradient descent and stochastic optimization with momentum).
+We also illustrate our methods in inference for least squares parameters via randomized sketching, by characterizing the limiting distributions of sketching estimates in a possibly growing dimensional case.
+We further characterize the computation and communication cost of our methods, showing that in certain cases, they add negligible overhead.
 The results are supported via a broad range of simulations.